Sandro Veronesi (entrepreneur): International activities

 The organization adopted by the entrepreneur originally from Trento is verticalised: it goes from the head to the distribution in single-brand stores through a concentrated production to countries where labor is cheap.
-The group has four production subsidiaries in Sri Lanka, where it produces the bulk of the production of lingerie, two in Croatia, one in Romania, one in Bulgaria, one in Serbia.
+The group has four production subsidiaries in Sri Lanka, where it produces the bulk of the production of lingerie, two in Croatia, one in Romania, one in Bulgaria and one in Serbia.
 This is in addition to three historic sites in Italy.

 Other activities

 The hotel "La Torre", within the business group Calzedonia, is a luxury hotel complex created initially by Studio Botturi Castiglione, aimed at restoring an old rural complex.
 It was subsequently purchased by Sandro Veronesi.

-The hotel is located in Verona, with good connections to the city and Verona Villafranca Airport, also near Lake Garda.
-The hotel targets both business and holiday customers, and positioned for local tourist activities like visiting the local vineyards.
+The hotel is located near Lake Garda in Verona with good connections to the city and Verona Villafranca Airport.
+The hotel targets both business and holiday customers, and is positioned for local tourist activities like visiting the local vineyards.

 In 2013, Sandro Veronesi launched the SignorVino chain of wine bars, with the intention of transferring know-how from his experiences in the textile industry.
 This includes developing the same type of organization and a centralized warehouse management (in Verona).

 Veronesi created the foundation San Zeno in 1999 through which a part of Calzedonia profit is reinvested in education, training and work for those who are in need and cannot afford it.
-Furthermore, is a counselor for the advisory committee of Assofranchising.
+Furthermore, Veronesi is a counselor for the advisory committee of Assofranchising.